 Lanching the Aero Moto 1100

-Rayner’s design closely mirrors, more to less, the vintage Morgan Super Sport Aero and since we will be installing a Moto Guzzi 1046cc engine that is referred to as the 1100 (see the engine specification above) to power it, we think an appropriate name for our project is the “Aero Moto 1100”.
+Since our design will closely mirrors, more to less, the vintage Morgan Super Sport Aero and since we will be installing a Moto Guzzi 1046cc engine that is referred to as the 1100 (see the engine specification above) to power it, we think an appropriate name for our project is the “Aero Moto 1100”.

 As with any bespoke vehicle that doesn’t exist until it is built and customized, our Aero Moto 1100 will face many decisions and problems to solve.
 We hope to strongly reflect the Art Deco sensibility that surrounded the original cyclecars, sticking to pre-war materials where we can — as little plastic as possible — and featuring the classic aluminum shell body shape, lots of polished metal, and a touch of leather and wood to reflect the aristocratic panache of last century’s 3-wheel racers.